 - Food culture – Swedes love good food and the range of organic produce is just getting better.
 Children at school get to learn what “Kostcirkeln” is from an early age, and the importance of a balanced diet.
 Drinking tap water is safe in Sweden and saves you both money and waste.
 And the Swedish Chef of 2014 does not look like the one in “The Muppet Show”!

 - IT friendly – Sweden is a world leader when it comes to access to media technology such as digital TV, computers, mobile devices and internet.
+It’s also close to becoming a cashless society, where it’s perfectly normal to pay for one cup of coffee by bank card.
 92% of Swedes have access to the internet and courses are available for all ages through the many Study Circles/Studiecirklar.

-- Beautiful capital – Frequently referred to as the “Venice of the North”, Stockholm is a gem of a city built on 14 islands and renowned for its beauty and world-class attractions.
-An ice bar, boat trips, green parks, museums, medieval streets, a 17th Century warship, sky-high views, funfairs, Scandinavian chic and city swimming, there’s something here for everyone!
+- Beautiful capital – Frequently referred to as the “Venice of the North”, Stockholm is a gem of a city built on 14 islands, renowned for its beauty and world-class attractions.
+With an ice bar, boat trips, green parks, museums, medieval streets, a 17th Century warship, sky-high views, funfairs, Scandinavian chic and city swimming, there’s something for everyone!

 - Nordic Noir – The Killing, The Bridge, Borgen, Wallander – Scandi-drama has captivated TV audiences world-wide in the last few years, firmly putting Skåne and the Öresund region on the map and spawning a whole new genre, Nordic Noir.
 Walk in Wallander’s footsteps in Ystad, cross the beautiful Öresund Bridge with Saga and Michael, follow Sarah Lund and Birgitte Nyborg around Copenhagen – even Midsomer Murders based an episode here!
 Come and see what the rest of the world is talking about!